Covenants

 “Then Isaac brought her into the tent, and took Rebekah, and she became his wife; and he loved her.”

-The first time love is explicitly mentioned is between the father and his only begotten son.
+The first time love is explicitly mentioned in Genesis is between the father and his only begotten son who is to be offered in sacrifice.
 The second time the word love is used between that son and his beloved bride.
 The New Testament implications are clear.
 And Jesus teaches them.
-Because the story of Abraham and Isaac is the story of the Father seeking a bride for his son.
-The allegory of Christ continues strong in Genesis.
+Because the story of Abraham and Isaac is not just the story of a Father’s love for his only begotten son, or the son’s passion and resurrection, but also the story of the Father seeking a bride for his beloved son.
+The allegory of Christ continues strong throughout all of Genesis, not just the passion story of Isaac but even after.

 Birthright and Blessing